1kx-network/zksafe/README.md

 # zkSafe: a Safe module for privacy of Safe transaction signing

-When you use (Gnosis) Safe, signers of transactions leave the trace both onchain and in the Safe's REST API.
+When you use [Safe](https://safe.global/), signers of transactions leave the trace both onchain and in the Safe's REST API.
 Anyone in the world is able to see exactly which addresses signed a given transaction.
 In many cases, this is not desirable.

 zkSafe allows Safe owners to collectively sign transactions, without revealing who exactly  signed it.
 The zkSafe module only ensures that there's a proof of: